lunaynx/PolyPatcher/README.md

 - **Add Background to Book GUI** *(not in original)* - Adds the dark background to the book GUI like all other containers/menus.
 - **Resource Exploit Fix** - Resolve an exploit in 1.8 allowing servers to look through directories. *default
 - **Forge Chest Behavior** - Resolve forge changing vanilla chest behavior. *default
+- **Vanilla Held Item Lighting** *(not in original)* - Amends a Forge bug causing item sides to have incorrect lighting compared to Vanilla 1.8. *default
 </details>
 <details>
   <summary>Experimental</summary>

 # Experimental
+- **Entrypoint Caching** *(not in original)* - Cache Forge mod entry points, improving startup time as Forge no longer needs to walk through every class to find the @Mod annotation.
+Requires two restarts to take full effect. *default
 - **Improved Skin Rendering** *(not in original)* - Remove transparent pixels on skins instead of turning them black.
 - **HUD Caching** - Reuse frames from the HUD instead of constantly recreating them every frame, as most HUD elements will stay the same for a long amount of time.
 (This may cause stuff with animations to feel "choppy".)
 - **Cache FPS** *(not in original)* - The amount of frames to cache for the HUD.